sidharthrajaram/NBA-Predict/README.md

 # A fun little summer project to predict how good NBA players can become based on their rookie stats. :basketball:
 ![new](/demo.png?raw=true "new mane")

+#### NBAPredict.io is now longer operational.
+Feel free to peruse through the code and check out some of my more recent NBA related work.

 ## Some popular searches
 ###### KEY:  0+ (>0% probability of stardom), 1+ (>10%), 2+ (>20%), 3+ (>45%), 4+ (>75%), 5+ (>90%).
 | Player Name        | Prediction       |